WojciechMatuszewski/btc-guessr/README.md

 ## Running the application locally

-1. Deploy the backend, either with or without the hosting.
+1. Deploy the backend, either with or without the hosting

 2. Run the application locally